 In an ideal scenario, an information incident response policy should precede the occurrence of an incident so that it could be used should a data breach take place.

-What documentation could help SME to prepare for a data breach?
+What documentation could help SMEs to prepare for a data breach?

 The following documents in place that would assist in case of a (personal) data breach: